 This fully guided eight-hour tour departs daily year-round with free pickup from your hotel in Stockholm, making it an easy addition to your vacation itinerary.

 If you're in Norway and have an afternoon to spare, learn about the Vikings' historical spots in Oslo, the capital of Norway, on the Oslo Experience Cruise Tour.

 This five-hour guided tour focuses on the Vikings' influence on the city and is part bus tour, part boat tour.
 Among other stops, it leads you to exhibited Viking ships in Oslo and the Kon-Tiki Raft.
 Also, on the program is the memorable Norwegian Folk Museum and Vigeland Park...the world's largest sculpture park made by a single artist.

-This guided tour is seasonal and departs from Oslo City Hall at 1 p.m. daily between late May and late August for around $75.
+This guided tour is seasonal and departs from Oslo City Hall at 1 p.m. daily between late May and late August.

 The Icelandic horse is a breed the Vikings brought to Iceland, and these unique animals haven't changed much over the centuries since being introduced to the region.
 This year-round guided tour is great fun for big and small Vikings among us and a perfect day-tour for families visiting Iceland.

 First, the tour takes guests riding on these Viking horses, and after a nice lunch break, the nine-hour tour heads to the Gullfoss waterfall, the National Park of Iceland, the unique Geysir hot springs, the village of Hveragerdi, and Pingvellir, the oldest functioning parliament in the world.

-It departs daily from Reykjavik at 10 a.m. with free hotel pickup and costs around $200.
+It departs daily from Reykjavik at 10 a.m. with free hotel pickup.